chentoast/marks.nvim/README.md

 The following keys are available to be passed to the mapping table:

 ```
-  leader                 Prefixes all commands. also handles setting and deleting named marks.
   set_next               Set next available lowercase mark at cursor.
   toggle                 Toggle next available mark at cursor.
   delete_line            Deletes all marks on current line.